danielr-hubblenetwork/sdk/docs/quickstart/zephyr/index.rst

 Building and Running the First Application Once the steps in the previous section are complete, the system is ready to use Hubble Network.
-The following commands demonstrate how to build and flash a BLE network application.
+The following commands demonstrate how to build and flash a BLE Network application.

 Build the application
 ---------------------